AdobeDocs/destination-sdk.en/help/configure-destination-instructions.md

 ```

-### Step 5 - Provide templates to Adobe
+### Step 5 - Provide your configurations to Adobe

-Share the templates you created in steps 1-4 with Adobe's engineering team over email.
+Share the configurations you created in steps 1-4 with Adobe's engineering team over email.
 The Adobe engineering team will set up your destination in Adobe Experience Platform.

 ### Next steps